 Personal qualities considered essential for this occupation are the ability to work well with others, the desire to be a part of a professional team, manual dexterity, good communication skills, and the ability to follow direct supervision.

 - Score of 70% or higher on Computer Literacy Basic Test or CPLT 1100 Essential Computer Applications

-- EMSV 1020 CPR/First Aid or current CPR for Health Care Provider of Professional Rescuer
+- Completed the EMSV1020 CPR/First Aid course OR current CPR for Health Care Provider of Professional Rescuer.

-Students are required to complete the following prior to first semester:
+Students are also required to complete the following prior to the first semester:

 - High School Diploma or GED

 - Tetanus vaccination (TDAP) within the last 10 years